 '''

-python3 ft.py --task plot --model bert-tiny,bert-med --dataset amazon --k 1,8,128
+python ft.py --task plot --model bert-tiny,bert-med --dataset amazon --k 1,8,128 --plot_name QO_3.png

 '''

 In one sentence, what do you notice about the performance of the two model scales?
 Include your plot and answer here.

-3. (1 pt) If we fine-tune the all of our model parameters for each task, we must save a new complete copy of the model's parameters for each new task.
-As an example, a BERT-mini model similar to the ones you just fine-tuned has approximately 11.2 million parameters; assuming parameters are represented as 4-byte floats, after finetuning on a new task, how much disk space do we need to store the new fine-tuned model parameters?
+4. (1 pt) If we fine-tune the all of our model parameters for each task, we must save a new complete copy of the model's parameters for each new task.
+As an example, a BERT-mini model similar to the ones you just fine-tuned has approximately 11.2 million parameters; assuming parameters are represented as 4-byte floats, after fine-tuning on a new task, how much disk space do we need to store the new fine-tuned model parameters?